langevin-usgs/whs2024/README.md

 * Constructing, running, and post-processing a MODFLOW groundwater model

 ## Software
-See the [Software Page](./SOFTWARE.md) for software installation sections.
+See the [Software Installation Page](./SOFTWARE.md) for software installation sections.